Hand-picked lesson ideas to help you shed some light on the upcoming snap election with your secondary students

 Parties and electoral systems

 Introduce your class to the key players hoping to make an impact this June by getting them to explore these detailed guides, outlining each major party's history, core beliefs and supporters.
-Take this one step further with this set of presentations, which offer students a brief overview of political ideologies.
+Take this one step further with this set of presentations, which offer students a brief overview of political ideologies, before allowing them to create their own fantasy frontbench with this innovative activity.

 Providing a thorough look into the first-past-the-post electoral system, as well as possible alternatives, this presentation and study guide encourages pupils to consider the pros and cons of the current voting process.
 And, once they have mastered the UK political system, allow learners to get actively engaged by holding your own mock election, referring to this handy kit as inspiration.